parmentelat/nbhosting/fedora/installation.md

 ### when ?

 Beware that some settings are used at **container-creation** time; meaning that if a student has come at least once, her container exists and the course settings will be mostly ignored.

-Same goes of course if a change is made to the course image (like, adding a python library).
+Same goes of course if a change is made to the course image (like, adding a Python library).

 This being said, a stopped container can be safely removed manually, causing it to be re-created the next time a student shows up.
 But tearing down thousands of containers can be time-consuming and create a big load on the box.
 To alleviate for that, the monitor is instructed to remove containers that have not been used in a fixed amount of time - typically a couple weeks.
-It also removes containers that rely on an older version if the image.
+It also removes containers that rely on an older version of the image.

 ****

-# Ops
+# Operations

 ## services